Transaction Reporting Framework for MiFID

 HCL’s Transaction Reporting Framework

-Our SOA-based enterprise architecture is helping global financial institutions meet MiFID II reporting requirements.
+Our SOA-based enterprise architecture is helping global financial institutions meet The Markets in Financial Instruments Directive II (MiFID II) reporting requirements.
 It is a framework that is delivering agile and flexible solutions that address the ever-changing needs of the business.
 An abstract view depicts it as a layered architecture of loosely coupled services that align with business processes.
 This clear separation of concerns provides the unprecedented flexibility to plug in new services or to upgrade existing ones.
 It can also help expose existing enterprise applications as services, thereby safeguarding IT infrastructure investments.
 The business process flows are supported by the choreography of these exposed services into composite applications integrated through an Enterprise Service Bus (ESB).

 The Framework’s key features: